 Today was my weekly Wednesday garden spray, but I decided to give the plants a rest and did not apply any Miracle-Gro this week.
 I want the tomatoes to be able to put their energy into ripening some of these green tomatoes instead of making leaves, and I think it’s probably a good idea to give them the occasional break anyway.
 I read that beans do better without fertilizer after they get a couple of leaves, so I’m leaving them alone, too.

 This was the first week I sprayed with the new tank sprayer.
 The copper fungicide is a fun blue color, which belies the insecticide I added to the mix.
 I had planned to put some mancozeb in with the spray, but I read the label and it freaked me out.
 Wear long sleeved shorts and long pants.
 Waterproof gloves (I don’t have any).
 If your clothes become saturated throw them away.
 Wash clothing separately.
+In addition, Appliance Hunter writes articles about solutions for Beko washing full of water and many more similar appliance issues so make sure to check out his website.

 Confidence was not instilled.